name Strangmwich comes from when the family resided in the settlement of Strangeways in the county of Lancashire

 Early Notables of the Strangmwich family (pre 1700)

-Distinguished members of the family include Sir John Strangways (1585-1666), an English politician who sat in the House of Commons between 1614 and 1666, he supported the Royalist side in the English Civil War; John Strangways (1636-1676), an English politician...
-Another 40 words (3 lines of text) are included under the topic Early Strangmwich Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include Sir James Strangeways (died 1516), an English politician, Speaker of the House of Commons, the son of Sir James Strangeways of Whorlton, Yorkshire; Sir John Strangways (1585-1666), an English politician who sat in the House of Commons between 1614 and 1666, he supported the Royalist...
+Another 52 words (4 lines of text) are included under the topic Early Strangmwich Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Strangmwich family to the New World and Oceana